 Ours is one of the largest independent art history departments in the Southeast and among only a few in the U.S. that specialize in undergraduate education.
 Taught by a faculty of highly trained and published scholars and professors, our curriculum prepares students for multiple careers, including gallery/museum positions, arts administration, preservation planning, as well as graduate school.
 The department offers a wide variety of internship positions at Charleston’s many museums, historical societies, preservation projects and community arts and preservation organizations.

-The department regularly stages lectures and colloquia for students and faculty.
-(The schedule can be found on the department’s website.)
+- The department regularly stages lectures and colloquia for students and faculty.

-The department strongly encourages and supports study abroad experiences for its students.
-(Some scholarships are available.)
+- The department strongly encourages and supports study abroad experiences for its students.